Am I ready for American college?

 Second, with a strong command of academic English, you will get much better grades in college.
 Better grades may allow you to transfer to some of California’s excellent state universities.
 High school students might need a 4.2 GPA or higher to get into UCLA, UC Berkeley, or UC San Diego.
 Community college transfer students may be admitted under many majors with a 3.5 GPA.

 Once you are accepted into your dream university, you can change your major to what you really want to study whenever there is an opening available.
 After you graduate, your life will change, and your dreams can come true.
 However, you must first understand that your academic English ability is crucial.
-Successfully completing an EAP program and IELTS or TOEFL courses will prepare you and give you the tools you need to achieve success in American college.
+Successfully completing an EAP program and IELTS or TOEFL preparation courses will give you the tools you need to achieve success in American college.

 All three LASC campuses offer six levels of ESL courses, one EAP level, as well as a TOEFL or IELTS prep course.
 Additionally, many of the textbooks used for elective courses train students to develop their academic English skills so that they can understand and talk or write about a variety of subjects.
 This means that even beginner level students can start to get some ideas about what English skills they will need for an American college or university.